-^{} Guido Neidhöfer is Advanced Researcher at ZEW - Leibniz Centre for European Economic Research, Mannheim (guido.neidhoefer@zew.de).
+Guido Neidhöfer is Advanced Researcher at ZEW - Leibniz Centre for European Economic Research, Mannheim (guido.neidhoefer@zew.de).
 Nora Lustig is Samuel Z. Stone Professor of Economics and Director of the Commitment to Equity Institute at Tulane University (nlustig@tulane.edu).
 Mariano Tommasi is Professor of Economics and Director of the Center of Studies for Human Development at Universidad de San Andres (tommasi@udesa.edu.ar).
-This paper benefited from comments and discussions at several virtual seminars.
-In particular, we would like to thank Stephen Kaplan, Michael Wolfson, Raquel Fernandez, James Foster, and Daniel Heymann, as well as the participants of presentations at the IMF, ZEW, Universidad de San Andres, and the UNDP-CEQ Institute-CGEP-SEGIB group of experts "The economy of the pandemic and social protection in Latin America".
+This paper benefited from comments and discussions at several virtual seminars, and from the thoughtful suggestions of two anonymous referees.
+We would like to thank Stephen Kaplan, Michael Wolfson, Raquel Fernandez, James Foster, and Daniel Heymann, as well as the participants of presentations at the IMF, ZEW, Universidad de San Andres, and the UNDP-CEQ Institute-CGEP-SEGIB group of experts "The economy of the pandemic and social protection in Latin America".
 We are also grateful to Melanie Gross, Valentina Martinez Pabón, and Facundo Pernigotti for their excellent research assistance.
+Guido Neidhöfer acknowledges funding by the Volkswagen Foundation (Project "Analyses of the Costs and Benefits of School Closures for the Containment of COVID-19").